 Cough and Sore Throat

-• Raw Honey– Raw honey really is a fundamental part of the a holistic medicine kit.
-For coughs you can add a spoonful to hot water with a squeeze of fresh lemon and use it for troublesome coughs.
+• Raw Honey– Raw honey really is a fundamental part of a holistic medicine kit.
+For coughs, you can add a spoonful to hot water with a squeeze of fresh lemon and use it for troublesome coughs.

 • Fresh Ginger– A fantastic herb to use for trapped mucus in the lungs and sinus.
-Infuse it in honey to make a delicious and effective syrup for coughs.
+Infuse it with honey to make a delicious and effective syrup for coughs.

 • Essential Oils like peppermint, wintergreen, eucalyptus in the bath, shower, or diffused into the air is a great way to help keep lungs clear.